Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-standalone-build/readme.md

 * You have access to **all** console functions and globals in a much more interactive environment than Sapien to help you troubleshoot your content.

 # Debug camera controls
-To enter into the debug camera, open the [console][developer-console] and enter `debug_camera_save` followed by `debug_camera_load`.
+To enter into the debug camera, open the [console][developer-console] and enter `debug_camera_save` followed by `debug_camera_load` or press <kbd>Backspace</kbd> until you are in flying camera mode.
 Movement of the camera is a little different than in Sapien or H1CE.
 You do _not_ need to hold the middle mouse button and the camera moves in the direction it's pointed rather than its vertical movement being controlled exclusively with buttons.

+* <kbd>Backspace</kbd>: Cycle camera modes (1st person, 3rd person, flying)
 * Use the mouse to aim
 * Move with <kbd>W</kbd>, <kbd>A</kbd>, <kbd>S</kbd>, and <kbd>D</kbd>
 * Go up with <kbd>R</kbd> and down with <kbd>F</kbd> (camera relative, not world relative)